 Cancellation procedure for the Trip Protection Plan and Standard Cancellation Policy: All cancellations must be made in writing and received by Global Travel Alliance at:

 Global Travel Alliance, 12750 Nicollet Ave, Suite 210, Burnsville, MN 55337, or e-mail (firstname.lastname@example.org) and must be received by Global Travel Alliance at least 24 hours prior to the group’s scheduled departure.
 All cancellation notices must have the traveler’s name, school name, complete address and reason for cancellation.
 Refunds will be issued only to the name listed on the account (the traveler).
 No refunds are issued for any unused services or program inclusions.
 The refund process takes approximately 3 weeks.
 Please Note: The non-refundable deposit, Trip Protection Plan fees, handling fees, credit/debit card convenience fees allowed by applicable state laws, fees for returned checks, late payment and late registration fees, and merchandise are not refundable at any time.

 If I cancel my child’s enrollment, when will I receive my refund?

-Once we determine you are eligible for a refund, refunds are processed within 7-10 business days.
+Once we determine you are eligible for a refund, refunds are processed within 3 weeks.